colbyfayock/colbyfayock.com/src/_posts/making-sense-of-google-analytics-and-the-traffic-to-your-website.md

 ![Finding the top browser in the Google Analytics Acquisition Report](/assets/google-analytics-acquisition-top-browser.jpg)

-We can see that luckily, our top browsers are dominated by modern ones, with Chrome carrying a cool 76.47%!
-But wait, Internet Explorer is pulling 1.06% or 22,437, which isn’t something to bat an eye at.
+We can see that luckily, our top browsers are dominated by modern ones, with Chrome carrying a cool 76.42%!
+But wait, Internet Explorer is pulling 1.06% or 22,499, which isn’t something to bat an eye at.
 So let’s dig in a little more by clicking on Internet Explorer.

 ![Finding the traffic for Internet Explorer versions in the Google Analytics Acquisition Browser Report](/assets/google-analytics-acquisition-browser-internet-explorer.jpg)

 Phew, I think we’re safe.
 Now we can see how many people visit each version of Internet Explorer and luckily almost 99% of THAT traffic is IE9 or above.
-While it’s important that we should be as inclusive with development as we possibly can, this can help us determine priority and make decisions on what browser versions to officially support.
+While it’s important that we should be as inclusive with development as we possibly can, this can help us determine priority and make decisions on [what browser versions to officially support](https://caniuse.com).

 Real talk: 5 people on IE5? 🤔